Ribosomal RNA: Assembly

 Ribosomal RNA's integration and assembly into ribosomes begins with their folding, modification, processing and assembly with ribosomal proteins to form the two ribosomal subunits, the LSU and the SSU.
 In Prokaryotes, rRNA incorporation occurs in the cytoplasm due to the lack of membrane-bound organelles.
 In Eukaryotes, however, this process primarily takes place in the nucleolus and is initiated by the synthesis of pre-RNA.
 This requires the presence of all three RNA polymerases.
 In fact, the transcription of pre-RNA by RNA polymerase I accounts for about 60% of cell's total cellular RNA transcription.
 This is followed by the folding of the pre-RNA so that it can be assembled with ribosomal proteins.
 This folding is catalyzed by endo- and exonucleases, RNA helicases, GTPases and ATPases.
 The rRNA subsequently undergoes endo- and exonucleolytic processing to remove external and internal transcribed spacers.
 The pre-RNA then undergoes modifications such as methylation or pseudouridinylation before ribosome assembly factors and ribosomal proteins assemble with the pre-RNA to form pre-ribosomal particles.
 Upon going under more maturation steps and subsequent exit from the nucleolus into the cytoplasm, these particles combine to form the ribosomes.
 The basic and aromatic residues found within the primary structure of rRNA allow for favorable stacking interactions and attraction to ribosomal proteins, creating a cross-linking effect between the backbone of rRNA and other components of the ribosomal unit.
-More detail on the initiation and beginning portion of these processes can be found in the "Biosynthesis" section.